 - thermal injuries occurring in conjunction with open burning and the operation of medical waste incinerators; and

 Worldwide, an estimated 16 billion injections are administered every year.
 Not all needles and syringes are disposed of safely, creating a risk of injury and infection and opportunities for reuse.

-Additional hazards occur from scavenging at waste disposal sites and during the manual sorting of hazardous waste from health-care facilities.
+Additional hazards occur from scavenging at waste disposal sites and during the handling and manual sorting of hazardous waste from health-care facilities.
 These practices are common in many regions of the world, especially in low- and middle-income countries.
 The waste handlers are at immediate risk of needle-stick injuries and exposure to toxic or infectious materials.